galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-offline.md

 1. Change the _Remote Maven URI_ to the local maven directory, for example, `file:///home/username/galasa-isolated-mvp/maven`
 1. Click _Apply and Close_. -->

 Your local Eclipse Galasa installation is now ready for some work.
+Start by [exploring Galasa Simbank](/docs/getting-started/simbank) to help you to learn about the Galasa basics.